A Worldwide Anxiety?

 Denny Kolsch, a licensed mental health counselor and Co-Founder/Clinical Director of Peace Club in Cocoa Beach Florida comments on this topic in an article from TheGuardian.com, giving insight into what recovering addicts are experiencing in this fragile times.

 He commented on one person’s relapse on fentanyl and heroin after losing their new job when their workplace suddenly shuttered.
 He also mentioned that in every group therapy session over the last two weeks, the conversation has turned to COVID-19 – “Every single one of ’em,” Kolsch said.
-He also mentioned regarding our instructions to remain physically distant from others:
+Also mentioned regarding our instructions to remain physically distant from others:

 The message we’re receiving is stay away from people.
 Isolate.
 Don’t be around people, and [for] people that are in recovery, that’s like a recipe for disaster,